Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - The efficiency of 96% indicates that resources were utilized effectively, with minimal overhead.

 - The final solution's total distance was 1380.0, showing that the parallel approach maintained a comparable solution quality.

+---

+## **Distributed Version Conclusions**

+#### `Distribution Approach:`

+To improve performance, the Genetic Algorithm was parallelized and distributed across 2 machines using MPI.
+The core approach involved:

+`1.
+Master-Worker Architecture:`

+- Rank 0 (Master Process) initializes the population, parameters, and distance matrix.

+- It then scatters population chunks to other MPI processes (workers) for parallel evolution.

+`2.
+Parallel Evolution of Chunks:`

+- Each worker process evolves a subset of the population using multiprocessing `(Pool.starmap())`.

+- Selection, crossover, and mutation are applied independently per worker, reducing computation time.

+`3.
+Gathering and Selecting the Best Route:`

+- Each worker returns its best route after local evolution.

+- The master process collects all results and determines the global best route.

+#### `Performance Metrics:`

+##### `Distribution using 1 machine`

+- **Execution time:** 4.41 seconds

+- **Speedup:** 5.68

+- **Efficiency:** 95%

+##### `Distribution using 2 machine`

+- **Execution time:** 4.29 seconds

+- **Speedup:** 5.83

+- **Efficiency:** 97%

+#### `Performance Analysis:`

+- The distributed version on a single machine was significantly faster than the sequential version a 5.68 speedup and a 95% efficiency.

+- Running across two machines further reduced execution time, achieving a 5.83 speedup and a 97% efficiency.

+- Distributing the Genetic Algorithm across multiple machines effectively optimized performance.